Alex313031/Thorium-Win-AVX2/README.md

 ## Repo to serve AVX2 builds of Thorium!

 I made this seperate from my other Thorium repos, to serve AVX2 builds of Thorium and keep them organized and seperated from normal AVX builds.
 This repo will primarily host Windows builds, but ocassionally I will also put out an AVX2 linux build.
+NOTE: To build for AVX2 see Building below.

 The other Thorium repos :

-Main repo that hosts all the source code for all platforms and serves linux builds > https://github.com/Alex313031/Thorium
+Main repo that hosts the source code for all platforms and serves linux builds > https://github.com/Alex313031/Thorium

 Windows repo that serves windows builds (the source code there is out of date and was merged with the main repo above) > https://github.com/Alex313031/Thorium-Win